Described as the most holy plant on earth in the ancient Vedic texts, Tulsi is still revered today as holier than holy.

 Growing and using your own Tulsi is a very rewarding ritual.
 They say it really tests you a gardener’s devotion because the plant is SO sensitive to all energies and intentions.

-Teas - Tea bags are readily available across the globe, go for the original tulsi, not flavoured.
-I drink Organic India Tulsi if I can't get fresh.
+Teas - Tea bags are readily available across the globe.
+I recommend drink Organic India Tulsi if I can't get fresh.
+Discount code: VITALVEDA

 - Rasa (taste): Pungent and Bitter